 People seek out liminal, or in-between spaces, to maintain relationships, find inspiration and “escape” from our primary workspaces.

 — rAVe [PUBS] (@rAVePubs) September 3, 2020

 Having some sense of place and ownership is important to people, because we are inherently territorial.
 This is something to consider regarding the downsides of the hot-desking approach.
 There’s also a conversation to be had around shared spaces — kitchens, couches, high-tables, etc. These collaborative spaces actually present a complexity and challenge; who gets to use them and when?
 As soon as you recognize and define a shared space (by adding food or deeming it an “innovation corridor” with a display screen, for example), it now becomes defined — it is no longer a liminal space.

 In our use of open offices, have we forgotten the human’s natural desire for privacy?
 Could we add a role that specifically helps define the function of these confusing shared spaces?
 How can we use visual methods — like sharing photographs of our at-home workspaces — to construct a sense of “team” virtually while also respecting privacy and appreciating people’s individuality?

 Dr. Shortt’s takeaways:

-If you missed the Workforce Session on UCC Collaborative Day today and want to rewatch it (I know I will), you can still register to view the archives.
-Do that here, and post on social media or in the comments below to let us know your favorite moments of this great session.
+If you missed the Workforce Session on UCC Collaborative Day and want to rewatch it, you can still register to view the archives.
+Do that here before catching the next story: